ShivrajRath/Node-Mock-REST/README.md

 * If you want to run on different port run ``PORT=<new_port> npm start``

 ### How to use
-* GET/POST Request
+* GET

-Put your json file inside service folder in same structure as of your request URL e.g: ``get/project/all`` would be get (folder) / project (folder) / all.json You don't need to restart the app
+  Put your json file inside service folder in same structure as of your request URL e.g: ``/profile/1234`` would be service / profile (folder) / 1234.json You don't need to restart the app

+* POST

+  Data in request body will be written to the file mentioned in the POST url.
+For e.g.: ``/profile/1234`` would create a file ``1234.json`` inside ``profile`` folder and write the request body to it.
+By default, the response would be a success.
+However, if you need a custom response, create a file ``postresp/1234.json``

 * Other Requests
 For requests like PUT/DELETE etc you'll allways get a success response

+### Limitations
+* Cannot create authentication scenarios
+* Adding or deleting data not possible currently
+* Limited to Content-Type ``application/json``